 So, you’re thinking about applying to Cornell, and you’re curious about your chances of admission.
 Well, we’re here to help!
 Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
 However, the most important factors in the admissions game are your GPA and test scores.
 So, using those as a measure, we can give you an estimate of your chances.

 With an acceptance rate of 16%, admission to Cornell is very competitive.
 Based on our analysis, to have a good chance of being admitted, you need to have a GPA of 3.9 or above, and have an SAT score of close to 1550, or an ACT score of 34 or above.

 Not quite there?
 You still have a chance of getting in, but it’s in the single digits.
+Want to better your SAT score?
+Take our SAT prep course to better your chances on acceptance.
 Let’s take a closer look at Cornell admission statistics.

 Cornell Admissions Statistics